walid-khalafi/Canadian-Provinces-and-Cities/README.md

 ## Introduction

-This repository contains a CSV file listing cities in Canada, organized by province and territory.
+This repository contains a CSV file listing provinces and cities , organized by province and territory.
 The data includes country, ISO code, state (province or territory), abbreviation, city, and zip code.

 ## Data Sources

 The data in this CSV file was compiled from various sources, including:

-* Government of Canada websites
+* Government websites
 * Provincial and territorial government websites
 * Online directories and databases

 ## File Details

-* **File Name:** canadian_cities.csv
 * **Format:** Comma Separated Values (CSV)
 * **Columns:**
 	+ Country